Master of Science Degree- Nutrition and Food Systems

 Regular admission to the graduate program requires a grade point average (GPA) of at least 2.75 on a 4.0 scale, calculated on the last two years of undergraduate study; acceptable scores on the Graduate Record Examination (GRE); three letters of recommendations from person qualified to assess the applicant’s readiness for graduate study; and appropriate prerequisites.
 Performance on individual courses related to the major will be considered.

-Acceptance into Dietetic Practice emphasis requires concurrent application to the dietetic internship program, meet all dietetic intership admission requirements and be admitted into the dietetic internship.
-Admittance to dietetic practice is only for summer term and students must have a Verification Statement signed by the DPD Program Director.
-If you have not yet completed your DPD, you must be able to submit a Declaration of Intent to Complete Degree signed by the DPD Program Director, and submit the Verification Statement following completion of the program.
-All items must be received by the graduate school by 5 p.m. on January 3 for preselect and by February 15, for computer matching.
+To be considered for admission into the Dietetic Practice emphasis, applicants must apply concurrently to the dietetic internship program through pre-select or the DICAS system.
+Only those admitted into the dietetic internship can pursue the dietetic practice emphasis.
+Admission to the Dietetic Practice emphasis is for summer term only and applicants must submit a Verification Statement or a Declaration of Intent to Complete Degree signed by the DPD Program Director, followed by a Verification Statement upon DPD program completion.
+For the Dietetic Practice emphasis, all application materials must be received by the Graduate School by 5 p.m. on January 3 for preselect and by February 15 for computer matching.

 Application forms are available from Graduate Admissions, 118 College Drive, #5024, Southern Miss, Hattiesburg, MS 39406, telephone 601.266.5137.